-Method of assessment (type, scope, language - if other than German, examination offered - if not every semester, information on whether module can be chosen to earn a bonus)
+Method of assessment (type, scope, language - if other than German, examination offered - if not every semester, information on whether module is creditable for bonus)

 term paper (approx. 20 pages) and presentation (approx. 20 minutes), weighted 2:1

 15 places.
 (1) Should the number of applications exceed the number of available places, places will be allocated by lot among all applicants irrespective of their subjects.
 (2) Places on all courses of the module with a restricted number of places will be allocated in the same procedure.
 (3) A waiting list will be maintained and places re-allocated by lot as they become available.